orfjackal/codecamp2012-warmit/README.md

 ## Gameplay

-Down arrow to arm catapult, space to shoot!
+Press space to arm catapult, release to shoot!

 ## Starting the server